Savannah Chrisley Rocks A Peach ‘Beach Patrol’ Shirt While Sharing Rare Photo With Mom Julie

 Julie’s attire was slightly more dressy for the girls’ outing.
 She rocked a black dress with a low neckline and capped sleeves.
 The piece appeared to be loose-fitting, and a sliver of fabric with houndstooth print was able to be seen on her lap.
 Like her daughter, Julie wore her hair with a middle part and added a few loose waves.
 She kept her accessories to a minimum while showing off her wedding ring.

-In the caption of the update, Savannah plugged her podcast and revealed that Julie would be joining her to talk about relationship guidance, and Savannah’s endometriosis diagnosis and surgery, among other things.
+In the caption of the update, Savannah plugged her podcast and revealed that Julie would be joining her to talk about relationship guidance and Savannah’s endometriosis diagnosis and surgery, among other things.

 It hasn’t taken long for fans to weigh in on the upload.
 More than 30,000 Instagrammers have double-tapped the update, and 131 flocked to the comments section.
 Some social media users applauded the great family genetics while a few more expressed their excitement over the podcast.